-Max Wolf is a photographer based out of Chicago, Illinois and New York, New York – as described in a 2020 editorial by John Slye, is “punching far above [their] weight [in creativity]” as they have developed a unique and emerging perspective of abstract-surrealist visual art, detailed in the printed book Torsion and a subsequent sequel exhibition, Alchemy.
-Wolf has been published internationally with exhibitions and publications based out of New York, Milan, Barcelona, Tehran, Miami, Doncaster, San Jose, Oakland, and Orlando.
-Wolf has been curated by the editorial team at Vogue Italia to their online Photo Vogue platform on sixteen occasions, utilizing intriguing visual storytelling that maintains the polished detail-attentive aesthetic of the editorial giant.
+Max Wolf – based out of Chicago, Illinois and New York, New York – as described in a 2020 editorial by John Slye, is “punching far above [their] weight [in creativity]” as they have developed a unique and emerging perspective of abstract-surrealist visual art, interjected in the tones of drama and humanity of their portraiture.
+Wolf has been published internationally with exhibitions and publications based out of New York, Milan, Los Angeles, Barcelona, Istanbul, Tehran, Miami, San Jose, Oakland, Doncaster, Orlando and Tampa.
+Wolf has been curated by the editorial team at Vogue Italia to their online Photo Vogue platform on seventeen occasions, utilizing intriguing visual storytelling that maintains the polished detail-attentive aesthetic of the editorial giant.
 Wolf has been recognized generously by Visual Supply Co.
 (VSCO), their most recent source of recognition by the platform being an interview by John Slye detailing and demonstrating their artistic process; commentary previously attached to their depictions of juxtaposing paired imagery was published in a previous editorial publication, having been curated to a plethora of select collections by their staff.
 Their recent virtual exhibition, Alchemy, was subsequently picked up by Art Upon Contemporary, Artheme Gallery and MoCA Digital, as their visual works tackling the complex and shrouded waves of solidarity and grief in the onset of the coronavirus pandemic have been picked up by several platforms, including that of the COVID Art Museum detailed in editorials for VICE, MSN, The National, VICE Spain, Print Magazine and Playground Magazine.
 Wolf has been inducted into the digital archive of Iconic Artist Magazine, demonstrating the imminence of their impact on the mainstage of thought-provoking visual artistry.